superbrothers/kubernetes-docs/kubectl_get.md

 ### Synopsis

-Display one or many resources
+Display one or many resources.

  Prints a table of the most important information about the specified resources.
 You can filter the list using a label selector and the --selector flag.
 If the desired resource type is namespaced you will only see results in your current namespace unless you pass --all-namespaces.